Henrietta Moraes: The last years: a sober life and her memoir Henrietta

 She spent her final years in London.
 She started to write about her life in the book Henrietta, published by Hamish Hamilton in 1994, and was working on a follow-up at the time of her death.
 This volume of short stories and memoirs was written with the encouragement of her friend, the writer Francis Wyndham.
 She was diagnosed with diabetes soon after becoming a keen gardener in West London.
 In her last year of life, she was in a relationship with artist Maggi Hambling, who produced a posthumous volume of charcoal portraits of her.

 Death

 Moraes died in London in 1999 at the age of 67 in her bed while on the phone to her doctor, bequeathing her long-haired dachshund dog Max to Hambling.
 She left only a handful of possessions and a large pile of unpaid bills.

 She is buried in Brompton Cemetery, London.
-Her coffin was hand-made by her friend Mark Palmer.
-Other guests included the designer David Mlinaric, the antiques dealer Christopher Gibbs, and her literary agent Alexandra Pringle.
+Her coffin was hand-made by her friend Sir Mark Palmer.
+Mourners included Palmer's wife Catherine Tennant, the designer David Mlinaric and his wife Martha, Penny Guinness, the antiques dealer Christopher Gibbs, and her literary agent Alexandra Pringle.
 She had spent time with Palmer in the early 1970s in his "cavalcade of horse-drawn caravans" as part of an aristocratic early group of New Age travellers.